Katla (volcano): Historic activity

 Locations of caldera rim and previous eruptions from 1755 to 1999.
-The surface depressions shown are updated else where on this page.
+The surface depressions shown are updated elsewhere on this page.

 There have been up to twenty three eruptions recorded for Katla since 920 CE.
 Only two people are known to have died because of events directly associated with one of these eruptions in 1755.
-The 1918 eruption of Katla started on the late afternoon of 12 October 1918 and lasted for 24 days, with the first day having the most dangerous events, including an extremely large flood with peak flow of 300000 m3/s.
+The 1918 eruption of Katla started in the late afternoon of 12 October 1918 and lasted for 24 days, with the first day having the most dangerous events, including an extremely large flood with peak flow of 300000 m3/s.
 It has been graded a VEI 4 level eruption.
 The 1918 eruption resulted in extending the southern coast by 4 km due to laharic flood deposits.

 Most of these eruptions resulted in glacial floods (jökulhlaups).
 Some Mýrdalsjökull jökulhlaups have been associated with catastrophic flooding which results from peak discharges of more than 100000 m3/s, which is ten to a hundred times the size of most jökulhlaups.
 Apart from the 1755 and 1918 eruptions already mentioned in this regard, both of which like the majority of large floods drained onto the Mýrdalssandur plain to the volcanoes south-east, an eruption in 822 drained from the north-east aspect of the caldera down the Markarfljót river flood plain to the mountain's south-west covering an area of 600 km2.
 This is a convoluted route that outputs on to a large flood plain, the Markarfljótsaurar.
 Before the Hringvegur (Iceland's Ring Road) was constructed in 1974, people feared traversing the plains in front of the volcano because of the frequent jökulhlaup (or glacier bursts) and the deep river crossings.